ukneutron/ukneutron.github.io/btm-willis-2021.md

 Dr Paddison will deliver his Willis Prize lecture at the joint Physical Crystallography Group (BCA) / Structural Condensed Matter Physics (IOP) meeting, which will be held on the 14th-15th February 2022 at Milton Hill House near the Rutherford Appleton Laboratory, Harwell.

-See Prize details and previous recipients [here](https://ukneutron.org/willis/).
+See prize details and previous recipients [here](https://ukneutron.org/willis/).

 Joe Paddison Homepage is [here](https://joepaddison.com/)